Maryland Open Carry: Laws, Requirements, Application & Online Training

 Licensed Open Carry State

 Maryland is a licensed open carry state with a may-issue permit system.
-This means that individuals without the state carry permit cannot open carry in the state.
+This means that individuals without a state carry permit cannot open carry in the state.

 Machine Gun Restrictions